Premature labour is labour that happens before the 37th week of pregnancy. About 8 out of 100 babies will be born prematurely.

 - you've had a miscarriage from 16 weeks pregnant before

-- your waters have broken before 37 weeks, in this pregnancy or before
+- your waters have broken before 37 weeks in a previous pregnancy

 - your cervix has been injured in the past, for example through surgery